Dapbler/BGEE-XPSync/xpsync/readme-xpsync.txt

    innate ability (XPSTEAM) if you use it to load a save after you've uninstalled the XPSync mod.

+Q: How EXPERIMENTAL is the second dialogue component?
+A: It works and I'd be surprised if it causes any trouble.
+   There could be mod added dialogue that has weird content that I hadn't considered - if you come across anything odd that's fixed by uninstalling XPSync please let me know.

 Q: What is the accuracy of the sync?
+A: For the range of 1,000 to 100,000,000 XP the scripts will usually be accurate to about half a percent.

-A: To avoid having a bunch of long scripts dealing with very small or large XP totals:
+   To avoid having a bunch of long scripts dealing with very small or large XP totals:
    1) All NPCs have a minimum of about 1000 XP,
    2) Khalid and Jaheira, as seasoned adventurers, have a minimum of about 4000 XP (WOW!),
-   3) The sync won't do any adjustment of less than 100 XP and adjustments of less than 1000 are relatively coarse (up to 5%, which is 50 XP error!)
+   3) The sync won't do any adjustment of less than 100 XP and adjustments of less than 1000 XP are relatively coarse (up to 5% error, could be +/- 50 XP!)
    4) NPCs will be boosted up to a maximum of about 100 million XP

-   Once the main PC is above 1000 (or 4000 for Khalid and Jaheira) the Train Party ability will bring party XP in line with the PC.
+   On the low end once the main PC is above 1000 (or 4000 for Khalid and Jaheira) using the Train Party ability will bring party XP in line with the PC.

-   For the range of 1000 - 100 million XP normally the scripts will be accurate to about half a percent.

 Q: Where is my training montage!
 A: The "Training montage" (okay... it's an animation and a screen fade...)